Our postgraduate courses include...

 - PG Cert: a minimum of 1 year and not more than 2.5 years (with fast-track available where appropriate and with the approval of the Director of CAIS).

 There are three entry points a year in January, May and September.
-MLitt/MSc/Diploma students also attend a compulsory one-off study school in May or September at the outset of the programme if they are resident in the UK.
+MLitt/MSc/Diploma students also attend a compulsory one-off study school in April/May or August/September at the outset of the programme if they are resident in the UK and Ireland, travel and accommodation costs are to be covered by the student.
 Alternative arrangements are made for international students who are not able to attend in person.

 - MLitt - students require 180 credits at SHE M or SCQF level 11 from a range of modules and the dissertation